Stuart Forster discusses the World Travel Writers’ Conference in the Maldives, held in September 2017.

-It was an honour to be invited to the participate in the inaugural World Travel Writers’ Conference, which took place in the Maldives on 17 and 18 September 2017.
+It was an honour to be invited to participate in the inaugural World Travel Writers’ Conference.
+The event took place in the Maldives on 17 and 18 September 2017.

-The conference was held within the Orchid Hall at the Bandos Maldives resort, a 10-minute boat journey from Velana International Airport on Male Island, the Maldives’ principal entry point for air travellers.
+The conference was held in the Orchid Hall at the Bandos Maldives resort.
+It is a mere 10-minute boat journey from Velana International Airport on Male Island, the Maldives’ principal entry point for air travellers.

-The Maldives’ Minister of Tourism, Mr Moosa Zameer, was one of the speakers during the conference’s opening ceremony.
+The Maldives’ Minister of Tourism, Mr Moosa Zameer, was a speaker at the conference’s opening ceremony.

-Subsequent keynote speeches and panel discussions led to debates about the role of travel writing on tourism.
+Subsequent keynote speeches and panel discussions led to debates about the role of travel writing in tourism.

-Blogger Elizabeth Carlson discussed the topic Sharing Experiences and the Art of Storytelling before Dr Sunny Umar talked about the role of the Maldives’ archaeological history in driving cultural tourism.
+Blogger Elizabeth Carlson discussed the topic Sharing Experiences and the Art of Storytelling.
+Dr Sunny Umar later talked about the role of the Maldives’ archaeological history in driving cultural tourism.

-After lunch in Bandos Maldives’ chic Koon Thai restaurant I took to the stage to participate in a panel discussion entitled Storytelling Through Digital: every travel experience starts with a search.
-That lively discussion raised points relating to the impact of traditional travel writing and blogging on people’s decisions on where to book holidays and breaks.
+After lunch in Bandos Maldives’ chic Koon Thai restaurant, I took to the stage to participate in a panel discussion.
+The theme was Storytelling Through Digital: every travel experience starts with a search.
+That lively discussion raised points relating to the impact of traditional travel writing and blogging on decisions regarding holidays and breaks.

 Organised by Maldives TV

-The conference was organised by Maldives TV, the islands’ first international television channel.
+The conference was organised by Maldives TV, the country’s first international television channel.
 Maldives TV was launched officially on 9 March 2017 at the ITB Berlin, the world’s largest travel trade fair.

 Participating in the World Travel Writers’ Conference gave me an opportunity to spend a few days getting to understand why the Maldives are such a popular holiday destination.
-The country consists of 1192 islands scattered across atolls in the Indian Ocean, south-west of India’s southern tip.
+The country consists of 1,192 islands scattered across atolls in the Indian Ocean, southwest of India.

-From my base on Bandos Island I took a sunset cruise, which provided an opportunity to see dolphins swimming alongside the boat, plus a dusk fishing trip.
+From my base on Bandos Island, I took a sunset cruise.
+It provided an opportunity to see dolphins swimming alongside the boat.
+I also participated in a dusk fishing trip.

-The Bandos Maldives’ Dive Centre offers PADI courses and I was able to walk into the sea to scuba dive and snorkel on the house reef.
+The Bandos Maldives’ Dive Centre offers PADI courses.
+I was able to walk into the sea to scuba dive and snorkel on the island’s house reef.
 Those experiences allowed me to get within an arm’s length of creatures including a hawksbill turtle, puffer fish and a moray eel.

-The World Travel Writers’ Conference concluded with a gala dinner held at the Adaaran Select Hudhuran Fushi resort, on North Male Atoll, on 18 September.
+The World Travel Writers’ Conference concluded with a gala dinner.
+The event was held on 18 September at the Adaaran Select Hudhuran Fushi resort, on North Male Atoll.

 The conference was deemed a resounding success.

 Looking to book accommodation in the Maldives?
-Check out accommodation via Booking.com (£):
+Check out accommodation in hotels and resorts in the Maldives via Booking.com: